-Whether it’s setting up a security camera, installing a burglar alarm or simply keeping your valuables out of view from the window, such steps are a great basis for a secure home.
+When it comes to home security, it's always best to be better safe than sorry.
+Whether it’s setting up a security camera, installing a burglar alarm or simply keeping your valuables out of view from the window, there are many simple steps you can take to secure your home.

-The good news is, you don’t have to look far for a solution.
-We’ve got a handful of additional safety measures you can easily implement to make your property as burglar-proof as possible.
+Here at IDS we're passionate about home security, and we’ve got a handful of additional safety measures we'd like to share with you that you can easily implement to make your property as safe as possible.

 Keep your outbuildings secured with a padlock and consider accessorising with an alarm.
 If windows are present, ensure they are all equipped with sturdy locks or seal shut permanently.

 2) Secure Your Bike